leifurthorleifsson/www/content/authors/jethro/_index.md

 user_groups:
 - Graduate Students
 ---
-Jethro received his undergraduate degree in mechanical engineering from the university in India, and a master of science degree in  from .
-He is pursuing doctor of philosophy in aerospace engineering at Iowa State University under the guidance of Prof. Leifsson.
+Jethro is pursuing a Ph.D. in the Department of Aerospace Engineering at Iowa State University under the guidance of Dr. Leifur Leifsson.
+He received a Master's degree in Applied Mechanics from the Chalmers University of Technology in Sweden and a Bachelor's degree in Mechanical Engineering from the Vellore Institute of Technology in India.
+His research is focused on the development and application of multifidelity machine learning models for flow field prediction and aerodynamic shape optimization.
+He has also worked on problems involving global sensitivity analysis as well as uncertainty quantification and propagation.